bhavnajain1997/React-Notes/Episode-3 laying-the-foundation/README.md

 JSX => React.createElement => Object => HTMLElement(render).

 ** Note:- If you have to give attribute to JSX. you have to use camelcase. **

+React Components:- Everything is a Component in React.

+There are two types of components in react:-
+1. Class Based Component:- It uses Javascript Classes
+2. Functional Component: - It uses Javascript Functions.

+What is a React Functional Components?

+React functional Component is just like a normal Javascript function,which returns some piece of JSX.

+What is a Component Composition?
+Component composition means two components into one another.